airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 | Updating the format of the connector's `STATE`                            | Incremental streams will automatically run a full refresh only for the next sync                                 | Patch          |
 | Optimizing a connector's performance                                      | Syncs will be faster                                                                                             | Patch          |
 | Fixing a bug in a connector                                               | Some syncs that would have failed will now succeed                                                               | Patch          |

+Trying to contribute, and don't see the change you want to make in this list?
+Call it out in your PR and your reviewer will help you pick the correct type of version change.
+Feel free to contribute the results back to this list!

 ### **Documentation**